teleporthq/teleport-documentation/component-generators/README.md

 # Architecture

-## Quality First

-It is our strong belief that visual editor tools should generate the best possible quality from the point of view of machine generated code.
-Developers should be able to open a project that they generate with our tool and instantly feel like home.

-The user interfaces should be clearly separated into components and each component should reflect the common good practices and patterns that are popular in the community.
-Hence, our effort in that direction is significant.
-This also means that we are open to improvements at all times, since we are fully aware of the everchanging landscape of frontend development.

-## Transparent Process and Planning

-Technical decisions were made and will be made in the future.
-Our process will be as transparent as possible as we strongly believe in open source and transparency.
-Hence, we will slowly move our entire planning and thinking process towards github, where we will invite the community to join, in an effort to develop the code generators ecosystem as reliably and as stable as possible.
-Considering that our aim is to build a community around our open source code, we decided to build a modular architecture and a plugin based system that allows us to decompose our code generators into smaller parts that can be re-assembled in new ways.

-## High level architecture

-From a high level perspective we can split the work we are doing into two main areas of responsability: Component Generation and Project Generation.
-These two are very different from a technical perspective.
-The magic happens most of the time in the component generator, while the project generator only composes a set of component generators and glues togather many generated files into a working project.
+Let's break down the different steps

 The first major area of responsability is the generation of one single component entity, with all the complexities and particularities that it presents.

 Component generation could be broken into the following high level steps:
 - creation of the generator function via a factory provided by our packages or by user configuration
 - passing of json data to the created function
 - component uidl data parsing and validation
 - generator function execution

 The execution of the component generator function can be borken down into the following steps:

-- resolving generic uidl content into framework specific content
+- resolving generic UIDL content into framework specific content
 - creation of a basic component entity in the form of one or more abstract syntax trees
 - running a sequence of additional operation over the abstract syntax trees from the base component
 - gathering all results and returning the standard format of a component generator (presented below)

-Project generation is completely different compared to component generation.
-From a high level perspective it is composed of the following:

-- creation of the generator function via a factory provided by our packages or by user configuration
-- passing of json data to the created function
-- project uidl data parsing and validation
-- splittig the UDIL content into multiple components
-- delegatig the generation of each component to specialized component generators inside the project generator
-- accumulating the content form each component generator into a single strucutre
-- merging in the boilerplate content (like package.json and config files)
-- writing either to disk or (in the future) to clouds the final generated project

-### Data driven component code generation
+## Data driven component code generation

 This section outlines the various steps needed to generate the code of one component.
 This section is theoretical, and will explain into more detail how the generator function looks and how it works.

 For API documentation of component generators go here (TODO link to generator api)

 UIDL (TODO LINK TO UIDL) is the intermediary data format we use to represent structure and behavior for our components.
 This universal language has no opinion on how the structure and behaviour need to look like in actual code.

 A component generator takes in the data (the UIDL) for a component and outputs the resulting code as a string.

 ```js
 udilDataContent => someStringResult;
 ```

 In other words, component generators are functions that receive UIDL data and returns code content.
 But this is not enough.
 We need a bit more information about the component apart from the genereated code.
 What happens if:

 - we have additional files or assets that need to be shipped with the main code file
 - we have dependecies, like additional components to exist and be importable when this component is used in a project.
 - the code of the component is split into multiple files for some reason

 In order to accomodate the situations mentioned above, we have expanded the component function to return a set of "files" which contain not just the content but also the intended type of content that they contain, as well as a set of additional instructions to be used by a project generator or whoever uses the component generator.

 ```ts
 type GenerateComponentFunction = (